Brad Perez

-Bradley Adam Perez, nicknamed "Bread", (born January 21, 1997), is an American professional stock car racing driver and pit crew member.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 53 car for Emerling-Gase Motorsports.
-He worked as a tire specialist in the NASCAR Craftsman Truck Series for Rackley WAR from 2021 to 2022.
+Bradley Adam Perez (born January 21, 1997) is an American professional stock car racing driver and pit crew member.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro SS for Alpha Prime Racing and No. 07 for SS-Green Light Racing and part-time in the ARCA Menards Series, driving the No. 10 Ford Mustang for Fast Track Racing.
+He previously worked as a tire specialist in the Truck Series for Rackley W.A.R. from 2021 to 2022.